javali93/javali93/README.md

 I’m a firm believer in learning new things to gain a broader perspective and finding efficient solutions to challenges.
 I have 5 years of experience as a software engineer.

-I’m currently working as a backend developer for California based startup - True Lark - a next-generation AI-powered customer help-desk for local businesses via messaging and voice.
+I’m currently working as a backend developer for California based startup - TrueLark - a next-generation AI-powered customer help-desk for local businesses via messaging and voice.

 I’m always enthusiastic about solving new challenges through technological innovations.